Skip to content

 }

 Generic functions are written func id<T>(x: T) -> T and are monomorphized per use.
-Methods attach to structs through impl, and interfaces provide polymorphism under @paradigm oop.
+Methods attach to structs through impl, and interfaces provide polymorphism; both impl blocks and interface declarations need @paradigm oop.
 See Functions and OOP.

 An enum is a tagged union: a value is exactly one of several named variants, each optionally carrying payload fields. match inspects one and must be exhaustive, so a missing variant is a compile error.